Home Video Games Theatre Writing

 PB&Jam 2025

-4th of May 2025
+May 4, 2025

 Whew last week was BUSY.
 But my goodness did it end with a bang!
 Over the weekend I participated in the PB&Jam GameJam as part of the New Zealand Games Festival.
 This little jam is a desperate race to create some semblance of a video game in 48 hours.
 I was participating with two good friends: Ben on Audio, whose work you can find here; and Charlie on visuals, whose work you can find here.